 - You may have a drip for the first 24 hours or so, until you have recovered from the anaesthetic.

 - You can start to drink after any nausea has passed.

 - Your catheter will stay in until the anaesthetic has worn off and you have normal sensation in your legs to walk safely to the toilet.
-This might not be until the next day.
+This may not be until the next day.